SofZe/algorithm-explorer/README.md

 - Start node
 - Target node
+- Obstacle cells
 - Visited nodes
 - Final path

 Users can select the algorithm, start it, pause or resume, reset the grid, and change the speed.
+Obstacle cells are avoided by both Breadth First Search and A* Search during execution.

 #### 4.4 Canvas Demonstration